Rad-hi/3D-Rendering-Desktop-App/README.md

 It's a desktop app that takes in waveform files (.OBJ) and visualizes its triangulated form ~(no filliing, no shading, no texturing! just triangles)~

-The **V2** (Legacy_versions/V2_SOURCE) of the project adds a filling option with control over the color of the filling as well as whether it's turned ON or OFF.
+~The **V2** (Legacy_versions/V2_SOURCE) of the project adds a filling option with control over the color of the filling as well as whether it's turned ON or OFF.~

 ### Key Words

-- Python: Numpy, Tkinter, re (regex), 3D graphics.
+- Python: Numpy, Tkinter, re (regex), 3D graphics, Numba.

 - Waveform files (.OBJ).